fantasyknight/react-bcas-test/README.md

 ## Step to Run
 ### with yarn
-yarn install: install dependencies
+yarn install: install dependencies<br/>

-yarn start : run in a dev environment
+yarn start : run in a dev environment<br/>
 yarn build: build a project

 ### with npm
-npm install: install dependencies
+npm install: install dependencies<br/>

-npm start: run in a dev environment
+npm start: run in a dev environment<br/>
 npm build: build a project